salesforce/lwc-rfcs/text/0000-services.md

 Services must be registered to participate in the lifecycle of components.
 Services must register during application boot so they may be involved in all stages of all components.
 Because services are an application concern it is expected the application defines which services are available within it.

 Services may not be unregistered.
-A sevice may instead choose not to exhibit behavior at any time.
+A service may instead choose not to exhibit behavior at any time.

 The following code demonstrates the registration of a new service: